Contributed by Jadek & Pensa.

 - operation of the company for at least three years before listing;

-- audited annual reports for the past three years;
+- audited annual reports for the past three financial years;

-- minimum value of the capital shall be EUR 10 million or amount in other currency, which is equal;
+- a minimum value of the capital shall be EUR 10 million or an amount in other currency, which is equal;

 - disclosure requirements and publication of statements, whit which the issuer undertakes:

 - to disclose information and report also in accordance with International Financial Reporting Standards (IFRS);

 - to publish summaries of the public announcements both in Slovenian and English language;